rajeevsd123/python-challenge-1/README.md

 # python-challenge-1
 This python program is to allow customers to place an order.

 This includes
  -  Storing the customer's order and
  - Printing the receipt with the total price of all items ordered.

 ## Usage

- The following menu will be presesened to a customer
+ The following menu will be presented to a customer.

         1: Snacks